raul23/Darth-Vader-RPi/docs/change_default_settings.rst

    $ start_dv -e cfg -a APP_NAME

-  where *APP_NAME* is the name of a text editor, e.g. TextEditor
+  where *APP_NAME* is the name of a text editor, e.g. TextEdit

 - To end the :mod:`start_dv` script, press ``ctrl`` + ``c``
 - When adding audio files, don't use *mp3* as the file format.
 Instead, use